-- Good lighting using natural or artificial light to create intrigue and ambiance
+- Good lighting using natural or artificial light to create intrigue and ambiance.

-- Practical book storage
+- Practical book storage.

-- Decorative personal touches and accessories to draw children in and keep them interested
+- Decorative personal touches and accessories to draw children in and keep them interested.

-Alternatively, if you are thinking of dividing a space, there exist some great curved units in a subtle ‘s’ shape which have shelving on one side and writing boards on the other for a dual purpose.
+Alternatively, if you are thinking of dividing a space, there are some great curved units in a subtle ‘s’ shape which have shelving on one side and writing boards on the other for a dual purpose.
 Book trolleys are also useful for transporting books around.
 There are some lovely furniture pieces that can be used as both cosy dens for quiet corner seating combined with book storage, some can easily be personalised to your space.

 - Outdoor theme – artificial grass mats are super for this.